rillonline/writing/kearsarge/kearsarge.md

 "That's fine," Dad said.
 "You'll be okay?"

 He meant "would I be safe?"
-I said "Yes" and Red and I got into a caravan.
+I said "Yes" and Redman and I got into a caravan.

 "Well that didn't turn out very well," Redman admitted.
 "I thought my